HParker/HParker.github.io/_posts/2015-11-06-experimenting-with-mutant.md

 ### Solution

-This kind of test has a very simple solution. just expect something.
+This  kind   of  test  has   a  very  simple  solution.
+Just  expect something.
 In this case I went  with a regular expression.
 This should be more  robust than trying to  match the whole page  content which is factory generated and could change.

 {% highlight diff %}
  it 'should parse text with markdown and put it in contents on save' do